 MOOCs and Open Education Around the World.
-Routledge 2015.
+2015 Routledge.

 Edited by Curtis J. Bonk, Mimi M. Lee, Thomas C. Reeves, Thomas H. Reynolds.

-Find out more about this thought-provoking new book MOOCs and Open Education
+Learn more about the appealing new book MOOCs and Open Education

-MOOCs and Open Education Around the World is a
+MOOCs and Open Education is a

 edited collection

-pertaining to open
+relevant to open

-education resources
+educational resources

-(OER) and
+and

-massively open online courses (MOOCs).
+massively open online courses.

 The latest

-advances in
+gains in

-in nations all around the world
+all around the world

-to be participants in online classes.
+to be participants in classes online.

 Massively open online courses are